DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/establish-a-school-workload-group.md

 Develop an action plan and disseminate this to staff.
 Examples of actions:

-* review the school’s draft teaching and learning calendar, and make recommendations to support reduction of ‘pressure points’
+* review the school’s draft teaching and learning calendar, to make recommendations to support reduction of ‘pressure points’

 * produce a weekly staff bulletin, to better support communication with staff and reduce the number of meetings and separate emails

-* implement relevant recommendations from the DfE, for example, reduction of the number of data collection points per academic year, ensuring that these were purposeful and minimising marking burdens
+* implement relevant recommendations from the DfE, such as reducing the number of data collection points per academic year

 * effective training for staff on use of IT systems